 On the 21st of August 2021 we migrated the Lisk Mainnet to v3 which introduced numerous improvements to Lisk, such as multisignature accounts, a new address system, a new DPoS consensus algorithm, and a dynamic fee system.
 In order to meet internal deadlines we had to focus our development resources on delivering these new improvements.
 This resulted in Lisk Desktop v2.0.0 which supports all improvements introduced by Lisk v3.
 However, we also had to make the compromise to temporarily discontinue the Ledger and Trezor hardware wallet support.

-With the release of Lisk Desktop v2.2.0, full hardware wallet support will be reintroduced for all Ledger devices, namely the Ledger Nano S and the Ledger Nano X. Additionally, we are introducing much sought after user experience and design improvements based on the community feedback.
-Last but not least, we are removing the Bitcoin support to pave the way for Lisk interoperability in 2022.
+With the release of Lisk Desktop v2.2.0, full hardware wallet support was reintroduced for all Ledger devices, namely the Ledger Nano S and the Ledger Nano X. Additionally, we introduced much sought after user experience and design improvements based on the community feedback.
+Last but not least, we removed the Bitcoin support to pave the way for Lisk interoperability in 2022.

 The next consecutive release will be Lisk Desktop v2.3.0, which will reintroduce full hardware wallet support for all Trezor devices, namely the Trezor One and the Trezor Model T, and is planned to be released in due course.